Dragoș Tudorache: Member of the European Parliament, 2019–present

 Following the 2019 elections, Tudorache was part of a cross-party working group in charge of drafting the European Parliament's five-year work program on the rule of law, borders and migration.
-He is his parliamentary group's rapporteur on the United States–European Union relations.
 He later joined the Committee on Civil Liberties, Justice and Home Affairs, the Special Committee on Artificial Intelligence in a Digital Age the Committee of Inquiry to investigate the use of Pegasus and equivalent surveillance spyware (since 2022).
+In this capacity, he is his parliamentary group's rapporteur on the United States–European Union relations and the Artificial Intelligence Act.
 In 2021, he also joined the parliament's working group on Frontex, led by Roberta Metsola.

 In addition to his committee assignments, Tudorache is part of the Parliament's delegations for relations with the United States and with Bosnia and Herzegovina, and Kosovo.
 He is also a member of the European Parliament Intergroup on Anti-Corruption.

 Since 2021, Tudorache has been serving as deputy chair of the Renew Europe parliamentary group, under the leadership of chair Stéphane Séjourné.

+In 2024, Tudorache was the joint winner, alongside Italian MEP Brando Benifei, of the "MEP of the Mandate" award at The Parliament Magazine's annual MEP Awards.